 Section 2-6.
-European television programme material and audiovisual on-demand services
+European programme material on television and audiovisual on-demand services

-The King can issue further rules concerning broadcasters' use of European programme material on television and audiovisual on-demand services, including rules concerning programme categories to which the rules apply, the definition of European programme material and the implementation of such rules.
+The King can issue further rules concerning use of European programme material on television and audiovisual on-demand services, including which programme categories the rules apply to, the definition of European programme material and the implementation of such rules.

 Section 2-7.
-(Annulled by Act No. 7 of 6 February 2015 (entered into force 1 July 2015)).
+(Annulled by Act No. 7 of 6 February 2015)